 The Optionee shall be responsible for all costs and expenses associated with reports regarding and the clean-up of the contamination of the grounds surrounding UST 1 and UST 2 and for restoring the vacant land surrounding the UST 1 and UST 2 to their base status after the removal of underground storage tanks from the Property (for clarity, all at no expense to the Optionor).
 The parties acknowledge and agree that if there is contamination under the UST 1 or UST 2, then weather permitting, the Optionee shall immediately remove such contamination professionally and obtain an environmental report regarding same, which report shall be disclosed to the Optionor.
 When addressing contamination, the Optionee shall at all times use the services of professionally licensed and certified agents/experts in any remediation work.
 For information purposes, the Optionee hereby confirms it is using the environmental services of GHD and Tomlinson Environmental on this remediation work.
 The agent(s)/expert(s) hired and retained by the Optionee to conduct any studies on remediation must be fully insured in assuming the risks of any spill or contamination arising out of such remediation work.

 Within sixty (60) days of removal of the underground storage tanks, the Optionee shall arrange for its hired agent(s)/expert(s) to supply the Optionor with an environmental report certifying that the oil tank and any contaminated soil removal/remediation has been completed in accordance with environmental regulations and the Optionee shall release this report to the Optionor for its records.
 The Optionor shall provide the Optionee and its hired agent(s)/expert(s) with access to the Property at all times necessary for the completion of the environmental remediation to base status work, provided that the Optionor may have a representative on site as well.
+Note, it is understood that due to weather, the excavations will be back-filled to the best extent possible and any other levelling, filling and/or finished landscaping will be completed as soon as practicable according to conducive weather conditions for such work to be finalized.

-Notwithstanding anything contained in the Option to Purchase Agreement or this Schedule, if the Optionee fails to provide such report within such sixty (60) day period, the Optionor may retain an expert(s) to complete the report and complete such removal/remediation and the cost and expense of the same, plus twenty percent (20%) for administration, shall be added to the Purchase Price.
-For clarity, the Optionor shall have no obligation to complete the same and the Optionor completing the same will not limit the liability of the Optionee for failing to complete the same.
+Notwithstanding anything contained in the Option to Purchase Agreement or this Schedule, if the Optionee fails to provide such report within such sixty (60) day period, and provided that such delay is not reasonably related to inclement weather delays, the Optionor may retain expert(s) to complete the report and complete such removal/remediation and $20,000.00 shall be added to the Purchase Price to cover such costs.
+For clarity, the Optionor shall have no obligation to complete the same.

+Further to the above, the Optionor shall release all information it has in its possession from its hired environmental experts regarding the removal of the UST 1, including any reports and advisories given to the Optionor.
+The Optionor hereby confirms and understands that this information is necessary for the Optionee to complete its Phase II Environmental Study on the property and that if this information is not fully provided promptly – then there will be delays and the Optionee will be unable to complete its Phase II Environmental Study.
+In any event, this information must be supplied to the Optionee within 5 calendar days of the approval of the transaction by the Congregation.

 The provisions in this herein clause shall not lapse or merge on Completion of the transaction contemplated by the Option to Purchase Agreement.